-I wasn't on a paranormal event, just a self-guided daytime tour but the prison still had a pretty creepy feeling, perhaps because records show leniency to be in very short supply, with many meeting their maker courtesy of petty crime, from murders to those who made the mistake of stealing a cow, each perpetrator met with the same agonising fate.
+A lot of the attraction is now in a purpose-built modern building, but when you enter the section in the all prison building there's still a pretty creepy feeling, perhaps because records show leniency to be in very short supply, with many meeting their maker courtesy of petty crime, from murders to those who made the mistake of stealing a cow, each perpetrator met with the same agonising fate.

 Visitors and staff have reported plenty of ghostly goings on.
 Objects are said to fly across the cells, as if throw by unseen hands.
 Also murderous screams have been heard causing people to run in absolute terror.
 The ghostly figure of a priest has been seen in what used to be the prison's chapel.

-Although I didn't see or experience anything odd there, I thought the most unsettling area of the prison was the cellar, where a large fire would have once burnt to heat the whole prison.
-I visited on a week day outside of the school holidays so the attraction was pretty quiet, this meant that when I was in the cellar I was there on my own.
+Many said the most unsettling area of the prison was the cellar, where a large fire would have once burnt to heat the whole prison.
+Unfortunately, this are is no longer accessible as part of the attraction or to guests staying in the hotel.

-All of the prison's exhibits were interesting and told the stories of former inmates, their crimes and their punishment, but one cell in particular held a story which I found very interesting.
+All of the prison's exhibits were interesting and told the stories of former inmates, their crimes and their punishment.
+One cell in particular held a story which was very interesting, but sadly this has been removed from the new attraction.
 It told the story of a former inmate named Anne Jefferies.